Widget-Wrangler/ww/WWBase/Documentation/IntroducingWidgetWrangler.md

 in the January 2015 release of Microsoft's
 [OfficeDev Patterns and Practices](https://github.com/OfficeDev/PnP) library (hence the filename _pnp-ww.js_).

+Widget Wrangler:
+  * Helps avoid interference with the hosting page and other widgets
+  * Loads scripts efficiently across all widgets on the page
+  * Allows widgets written with MV* frameworks such as AngularJS and KnockOut, as well as plain old javascript.
+  * Helps isolate your code and UI for easy  portability to multiple platforms and environments

 A widget consists of a single HTML element (the _widget root_ - usually a &lt;div&gt;) that contains HTML for the widget, and a